lmarena/lmarena.github.io/_posts/2025-02-03-arena-explorer.md

 ## Introduction

-Chatbot Arena receives vast amounts of LLM conversations daily, but understanding what people ask, how they structure prompts, and how models perform isn’t straightforward.
+Chatbot Arena receives vast amounts of LLM conversations daily.
+However, understanding what people ask, how they structure prompts, and how models perform isn’t straightforward.
 Raw text data is messy and complex.
 Analyzing small samples is feasible, but identifying trends in large datasets is challenging.
-This isn’t just our problem; anyone dealing with unstructured data, from long texts to images, faces the same question: how do you organize it to extract meaningful insights?
+This isn’t just our problem.
+Anyone dealing with unstructured data, e.g. long texts and images, faces the same question: how do you organize it to extract meaningful insights?

-To address this, we developed a topic modeling pipeline and the Arena Explorer.
+To address this, we developed a topic modeling pipeline and the **Arena Explorer**.
 This pipeline organizes user prompts into distinct topics, structuring the text data hierarchically to enable intuitive analysis.
 We believe this tool for hierarchical topic modeling can be valuable to anyone analyzing complex text data.

 <div class="l-page" style="display: flex; justify-content: center; align-items: center;">
   <div style="position: relative; width: 100%; max-width: 1200px; height: 0; padding-bottom: 70%; margin-bottom: 20px">